-Cross-Cultural Consulting Services (CCCS) is an anthropologically-oriented consulting firm based in the USA that supports private and public sector actors in the fields of international social development and cross-cultural dialogue and mediation.
+Cross-Cultural Consulting Services (CCCS) is an anthropologically-oriented consulting firm based in the USA that supports private and public sector actors in the fields of Indigenous Peoples Safeguards Compliance, Indigenous Peoples Policy Analysis, Restorative Justice in Education and cross-cultural dialogue and mediation.
 Unique among other consultancies, CCCS specializes in policy frameworks and project applications safeguarding the rights of Indigenous Peoples and other stakeholders who are particularly vulnerable to social impacts arising from development projects.
+As one of the few international firms to have successfully done so, CCCS is particularly adepts at guiding projects to compliance with the requirements of Free, Prior and Informed Consent (FPIC) with Indigenous Peoples.
 Our particular emphasis is on establishing and maintaining cross-cultural communication among community, corporate, and government stakeholders.

 CCCS helps client organizations achieve positive developmental outcomes via design and implementation of social assessments and impact analyses, social management systems, progressive strategies for participatory self-governance among project-affected communities, consultation and grievance redress mechanisms, and regulatory compliance evaluation and performance monitoring.
 We emphasize collaborative production of required social documentation and social action plans which meet Good Practice standards when that makes sense in a particular project context.

 We also convey Advisory Services to Project Management and Staff by: